agaosto/Vulnerable-JWT/README.md

 - kid injection - path traversal - the attacker can point an arbitrary system file to be used for verification,
 - JWT storage - the attacker can steal the user's token using XSS if it is stored in Local/Session Storage or perform CSRF attack if it is stored in a cookie.

+[Node.js](https://nodejs.org/) is used in the project with various vulnerable versions of npm packages.

+### How to run?
+1. Clone the repository,
+2. Browse to the specific folder (e.g., *01 - Lack of signature verification*),
-Use `npm install` to install dependencies listed in *package.json*.
-To run the vulnerable API/app use `node app.js` command.
+3. Use `npm install` to install dependencies listed in *package.json*,
+4. Run using `node app.js` command.